 Types of caravan storage

-There are three common types of caravan storage: outdoor parking lots, covered caravan storage, and indoor storage units.
+There are three common types of caravan storage: outdoor parking lots, covered storage, and indoor storage units.

 Outdoor parking lots